shybovycha/shybovycha.github.io/_drafts/2024-01-04-how-unique-are-your-bundles.md

 This is super far-fetched idea from low-level programming, when CPU does not have to jump thousands or millions of (assembly) instructions back and forth but literally a few instead.
 This won't justify using verbose ES5-compatible code on ESnext browser, however.
-But how about we run a very synthetic benchmark to check just this one theory?
+How about we run a very synthetic benchmark to check just this one theory?

 ```js
 function f(){return!1}